 - Cannabinoids that are known to be beneficial for anxiety include CBD and CBG.
 The terpenes Limonene and Linalool in particular have been identified as being useful in managing anxiety.
 We discuss specific cannabinoids and terpenes in more detail below.

 Cannabinoids are the chemical compounds in cannabis.
 Different cannabinoids produce different effects, depending on which receptors they bind to in the brain.

 The cannabinoid chart below shows which cannabinoids may help treat symptoms of different conditions, such as arthritis, anxiety, and nausea.
 CBD (cannabidiol) and CBG (cannabigerol) are identified as the most relevant cannabinoids for anxiety in particular.

-Therefore, those interested in CBD oil for anxiety may want to look for products that have higher levels of the CBD and CBG.
+Therefore, those interested in CBD products for anxiety disorders may want to look for products that have higher levels of the cannabinoids CBD and CBG.

 What Terpenes Are Best For Anxiety?

 Terpenes are essential oils found in all plants, flowers, vegetables and herbs, and they have healing properties by themselves.
 Several terpenes in cannabis are believed to have useful therapeutic properties.

 Based on the chart below, Limonene and Linalool in particular are identified as having anti-anxiety properties that may be useful for those suffering from anxiety.

 Determining your optimal CBD dosage for anxiety is a process that is highly individualized.
 Based on what we’ve learned from the experiences of users, we recommend that you start low and increase slow to find the dosage levels and timing of taking CBD that works best for you.